Data Mapping: Monitoring Data Sources

 Datasets

-After you confirm in the Discovery page, a new Dataset is created and is viewable in the Manage datasets tab.
+After you confirm fields, new Datasets are created and viewable in the Manage datasets tab.
+Fields can be updated within the Manage datasets tab as well.

 To read more about datasets, see Datasets.